 • Fans booked more than 23,000 hotel room nights in 2016, ate tens of thousands of meals at local restaurants, generated millions of dollars of merchandise sales and visited numerous area attractions.

 • All eight nights of the Trials were broadcas...

 Thanks to our video booth sponsor, Visit Virginia's Blue Ridge for capturing what sports mean to our president and CEO, Al Kidd.

 "Sports are a way to unite a community..."
 Kidd said, "In most communities, sports become the fiber of the community."

 From The Pulse…

-The Pulse is a research initiative led by Sports ETA to gauge the interest and thoughts of the sports events industry on critical issues and trends.
+The Pulse is a research initiative led by Sports ETA to gauge the interest and thoughts of the sports events and tourism industry on critical issues and trends.

 The temperature is rising around the country, and along with the longer nights comes one of the busiest times of the year for Sports ETA members.
 We wanted to know what's causing you some summertime blues and what deserves celebration.
 Take a look at what Sports ETA members had to say - The Pulse v.4 Summertime Blues Recap.